top of page

 Where does this practice originate?

 From Molly: I am part of a lineage (as are you) of people who once aligned their lives to natural cycles.
 The Loam is rooted in old and current knowing of first peoples everywhere.
-My particular synthesis and lived-experience of it comes from my Northwestern European forest-dwelling heritage in pre-colonial Ireland and England, a reckoning with my matrilineal colonizing ancestors on the Mayflower and my patrilineal ones who, as metallurgists, partook in the earth-stripping copper mines of Chile, my childhood living in 5 countries surrounded by cultures different than my own, an inborn intuitive "hearing" of the botanical world, my early adulthood immersion into menstrual and moon cycles, a continued Gen-X watchful eye on how technology and social media are shaping our collective attention, a deep, decades-long creative and professional practice and teaching of story alchemy, the humbling and honor of continued shadow/revelatory work in motherhood and longterm partnership, a hardy 3-year education in nervous system resilience building, and a reverential relationship with a 20-acre triangular hill of land where I dwell in the Gallatin Valley of Montana, unceded land known as Ahkoto waktai Sakum ("Many Come Together Country") or "Valley of the Flowers" a place once shared as common gathering, hunting and ceremonial ground for 11 American Indian nations, on which I am now a modern-day White settler.
+My particular synthesis and lived-experience of it comes from my Northwestern European forest-dwelling heritage in pre-colonial Ireland and England, a reckoning with my matrilineal colonizing ancestors on the Mayflower and my patrilineal ones who, as metallurgists, partook in the earth-stripping copper mines of Chile, my childhood living in 5 countries surrounded by cultures different than my own, an inborn intuitive "hearing" of the botanical world, my early adulthood immersion into menstrual and moon cycles, a continued Gen-X watchful eye on how technology and social media are shaping our collective attention, a deep, decades-long creative and professional practice and teaching of story alchemy, the humbling and honor of continued shadow/revelatory work in motherhood and longterm partnership, a hardy 3-year education in nervous system resilience building, and a reverential 15 year-long relationship with a vast triangular plateau where I once dwelled, and now a deepening relationship with our new home on a treed sub-ridge up against the mountains in the Gallatin Valley of Montana, unceded land known as Ahkoto waktai Sakum ("Many Come Together Country") or "Valley of the Flowers" a place once shared as common gathering, hunting and ceremonial ground for 11 American Indian nations, on which I am now a modern-day White settler.
 That's the short story in a long-form sentence.
 This is how it comes through me; now, how does it come through you?
-Nothing in The Loam is prescriptive.
-It is a space and place where you explore the terrain of YOU.
+What is the terrain of YOU?

 Who is this for?

-You are likely curious about natural rhythms and exploring them alongside others who, like you, may identify as a rebel, or with the archetypes or real-world identities of wild one, healer, seer, witch/wizard, creative-maker, space-holder.
+You want to be embodied!
+Being a mammal excites you.
+You are curious about natural rhythms and exploring them alongside others who, like you, may identify as a rebel, or with the archetypes or real-world identities of wild one, healer, seer, witch/wizard, creative-maker, space-holder.
 You desire a map of sorts, a check-in place, one of self-accountability and growth, a shared space in which to track, witness and be witnessed.
-You are dedicated to collective liberation, social justice, and remain committed to your version of that action.
+You are dedicated to collective liberation.
 Though it can feel hard to find another way, you know, in your bones, that the modern busy crush of life isn't the answer.

 The Loam is for those who identify as women or non-binary.
 Why?
 You've been the consistent base and majority drawn to my work.
 I offer my best magic in that environment, at least for now.